Aliases for ROBO3 Gene

 GeneCards Summary for ROBO3 Gene

 ROBO3 (Roundabout Guidance Receptor 3) is a Protein Coding gene.
 Diseases associated with ROBO3 include Gaze Palsy, Familial Horizontal, With Progressive Scoliosis 1 and Horizontal Gaze Palsy With Progressive Scoliosis.
-Among its related pathways are Signaling by Robo receptor and Development Slit-Robo signaling.
+Among its related pathways are Development Slit-Robo signaling and Axon guidance.
 An important paralog of this gene is ROBO1.

 UniProtKB/Swiss-Prot Summary for ROBO3 Gene